cessda/cessda.cvs.contentguide/usage-tab.md

 the advantage is that translators would not need to update Usage information manually.

-If you amend the usage information in the SL, it is best to copy this amended information to the TLs as well, at least for CESSDA and DDI vocabularies, or inform the Service Owner.
+If SL admin amends the usage information in the SL (in English) after publication, it is recommended that they copy this amended information to the TLs as well, at least for CESSDA and DDI vocabularies.
+Otherwise there will be a discrepancy between SL and TL usage information.
+Alternatively, they inform the Service Owner so that the Service Owner can do the copying or ask the TL admins to copy it.